Basel Historical Museum: Management

 The museum is managed by the canton of Basel-City.
 Its origins lie with the Amerbach family in the 16th century whose Wunderkammer was bought by Basel 1661 and brought to the public 1671.
 The cultural history objects of this Wunderkammer, together with the ones of other collections, became the Historisches Museum Basel in 1894.

 Haus zum Kirschgarten

 Basel Historical Museum - Haus zum Kirschgarten.

 Location and history

 The Haus zum Kirschgarten (House to the Cherry garden) was built between 1775 and 1780 for Johann Rudolf Burckhardt, a silk ribbon manufacturer.
-The architect was Ulrich Büchel.
+The architect was Johann Ulrich Büchel.
+The mansion attests to the wealth and status of the Burckhardt family and is a tour de force of early Neoclassical style, influenced in part by Masonic concepts.
 Burckhardt sold the house in 1797.
 In 1951, a museum on domestic culture was installed.

 Items in the exhibition

-Most of the 50 exhibition rooms are dedicated to showing typical common living space in Basel during the 18th and 19th century.
-Shown are varying furnitures, paintings, porcelain and toys and has been extended by a professional collection.
+Most of the 50 exhibition rooms are devoted to the 18th and 19th century period rooms formerly inhabited by Basel's bourgeoisie.
+Some of the period rooms in the mansion are original or contain interiors and furnishings from comparable mansions elsewhere in Basel and give visitors a vivid impression of how Basel's wealthy residents actually lived in the past.
+Shown are varying furnitures, paintings, porcelain, antique toys and an extended watch and clock collection, as well as a collection of scientific instruments.